neuromore/Doc/neuromoreStudio/Biosensors.md

 **Resetting the Versus**
   If you started an application that accessed the Versus *before* you disabled the iAP bluetooth service you will have to reset device:
- 1. Turn off the Versus
+ 1. Turn off the Versus.
- 2. Turn it on again but don't release the button
+ 2. Turn it on again but don't release the button.
  3. Keep the button pressed until the LED blinks red.
 The device is now reset.

 #Advanced Brain Monitoring B-Alert X-Series